 While the system is ON, pressing the power switch for less than four seconds puts the system to sleep mode or to soft-off mode, depending on the BIOS setting.
 Pressing the power switch for more than four seconds lets the system enter the soft-off mode regardless of the BIOS setting.
-Refer to section "4.5 Power Menu" for details.
+Refer to section "4.6 Power Menu" in Chapter 4 for details.